Skip to main content

 This Book Is for You If

-You want to feel the corridor narrow between two people who have every reason to hate each other and nowhere to retreat when the hatred starts changing shape.
+You want to feel the corridor narrow between two people who have every reason to hate each other and nowhere to retreat when the hatred starts changing shape: the 3 AM reactor alarm, the galley meals that stop being professional, the bridge watches where silence becomes the most dangerous thing on the ship.

-You want a closed door romance where the emotional intensity carries more weight than any explicit scene could.
+You want a closed door romance where emotional intensity carries more weight than any explicit scene, with the proximity inescapable, the romance earned, and the ship itself a character in every scene.

 Ship galley with two place settings under starlight capturing the intimacy of forced proximity romance in space